 The amount of the fair value change resulting from the credit risk of the financial liability for the period is presented as OCI in the statement of comprehensive income in the line 'Fair value changes of financial liabilities at fair value through profit or loss attributable to changes in their credit risk'.
 The cumulative amount is recognised as accumulated OCI, specifically under 'Liability own credit risk reserve' in the statement of changes in equity.
 The cumulative amount is calculated as the difference between the present value of the liability determined by using the original credit spread and the fair value of the liability.
 When calculating the present value of the liability by using the original credit spread the rate used for discounting is the sum of the observed interest rate (swap yield curve) and the original credit spread.
-The original credit spread is determined at initial recognition of the liability and it equals the difference between the total yield of the liability, the original credit spread remains fixed over the whole life of the liability.
+The original credit spread is determined at initial recognition of the liability and it equals the difference between the total yield of the liability and the observed interest rate (swap yield curve) at that time.
+For the purpose of calculation of the present value of the liability, the original credit spread remains fixed over the whole life of the liability.
 The amount of fair value change attributable to changes in credit risk of the liability for the period which is recognised in OCI is the difference between the cumulative amount of the credit risk at the end of the period and at the beginning of the period.

-prepared in accordance with International Accounting Standard IAS 34 Interim Financial Reporting for the accounting period ended 30 June 2018
+Interim separate financial statements prepared in accordance with International Accounting Standard IAS 34 Interim Financial Reporting for the accounting period ended 30 September 2018